olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 1. Stop the pipeline on failure
 2. Primarily pipe methods together, not classes

+How to get proper error message from a pipe failure?

 TODO: Find independent write example that does not depend on read before it

+TODO: Note, most examples are taken from the LimeSurvey code-base.

 ---